 - You can follow news on BibSonomy in our blog or on Twitter.

-- Developer infos (source code, wiki, etc) can be found at BitBucket .
+- Developer information (source code, wiki, etc.) can be found at BitBucket .

 - BibSonomy is run and developed in cooperation with the DMIR group of the University of Würzburg, and the L3S Research Center, Germany.

 PUMA, the Academic PUblication MAnagement system, assists researchers, librarians, and students in their workflow with literature - for paper writing, course work, or literature lists to present on homepages or for reporting.
 PUMA is designed to be used in local installations at libraries, universities, or research institutions.
 PUMA connects functionality of publication servers, current research information systems, open access repositories, and content management systems.

 - PUMA uses the open source code of BibSonomy and is free to install and use at your institution.